slava-basko/container/README.md

 ## Features
 * Simple API: Container API is as simple as regular array.
-* Tags: Organize services using tags and fetch them in groups.
+* Tags: Organize services using tags and fetch them in groups (consider them aliases).
 * Shared Instances: Easily create singletons with a built-in helper.
 * Service Extenders: Modify/Extend services after creation and before they are fully resolved.
 * Circular Dependency Detection: Automatically prevents and reports circular dependencies.